Alchemy013/Alchemy013/README.md

   Looking for a team or an organization where I can learn and develop my skills

-  I Am Just a High Functionin SocioPath...
+  I Am Just a High Functionin Maverick...

   *Respect the privacy of others.